-During 2021-22, the fair values of all types of buildings were updated using appropriate indices supplied by Asset Advance Valuers.
-The basis of derivation of these indices are consistent with the underlying data inputs adopted for the last specific appraisal.
-Based on the analysis of the indices, the valuer recommended an increase of 12% applicable to this asset class.
-The significant increase is mostly due to availability and competition of materials and contractors in the building industry, impacting the supplies and services required to construct buildings.
+During 2022-23, the fair values of all types of buildings were updated using the current replacement cost valuation approach by HTW.
+The valuer recommended an increase of 13.7% applicable to this asset class.
+The increase is mostly due to availability and competition of materials and contractors in the building industry, impacting the supplies and services required to construct buildings.